5l1v3r1/WhatsSpy-Public-wiki/tracker-shutdown-errors.markdown

   * `number` may only contain digits.
 Spaces, plus or any other special character are NOT accepted. *Example: 316732174 is correct*
   * `secret` You obtained this in the chapter *2.3) Retrieve the `secret` for a secondary WhatsApp account*.

+##  LoginFailureException after a long succesfull tracking session

+You might have a temporary account ban from WhatsApp.
+It is advised to use two accounts so that you can switch between accounts if you get this error.
+Switch to another account or stop the tracker for atleast one day and try again.

 ## Tree length did not match received length!

 Restart the tracker.
 If this does not work wait a few hours and try again.
 This is an unknown problem caused at WhatsApp side.